The ultimate resource for getting traffic to your website (pt.1)

 This is a not an opportunity to shamelessly plug your services and products!
 Websites that regularly receive guest posts will often have many guidelines, including writing style and content type.
 Most, if not all, have strict rules around promotional content.
 The thing to remember is good blogs only stay good if they’re valuable.
 When you’re pitching topics, always try for something that’s informative that readers can learn from.

-Finding blogs that will accept guest posts might take a bit of simple Googling - a good place to start is searching ‘[Your niche] guest posting’.
+Finding blogs that will accept guest posts will take a bit of Googling - a good way to start is searching ‘[Your niche] guest posting’.
 Some blogs, such as those in professional fields such as digital marketing, will only accept guest posts if you have a track record of guest posting for others, so try aiming for smaller websites first.

 Business Development is striking up strategic partnerships with other businesses.
 It could be promoting each others’ products, sharing ad space, or packaged deals.
 The partnership is one that is mutually beneficial, without major costs on both parties.

-The best partnerships are with companies that do not compete with you, but you users also use, and provide additional value to your customers.
+The best partnerships are with companies that do not compete with you, but that your users also use or can provide additional value to your customers.
 This just comes down to a bit research and observation.
 A cool way to get started is going on Facebook and searching ‘Pages liked by people who like my page’.
 While this usually leads to massive, established pages and companies, it might give you some ideas about how some people interact with your niche.

 Sales is the old-school, direct selling approach.
-This approach will usually work best if your business is B2B, i.e. selling to other businesses.
+This approach will usually work best if your business is B2B (business to business).